hamish-milne/OHDL/Spec.md

 {
     int Count { get; }
     T this[int i] { get; set; }
-    foreach(T item in int start, end);
 }
 ```

 # Events
 An event defines the entry points to the code - the moment when your actions are executed.
 A single entry point can be defined with the on keyword.
 What follows is a combination of applicable states defining the clock that causes the action to take place.
-OHDL uses ‘->’ in this sense to mean ‘becomes’, and allows logical operators to combine multiple expressions (or, in fact, any combinatorial expression).
+OHDL uses `->` in this sense to mean ‘becomes’, and allows logical operators to combine multiple expressions (or, in fact, any combinatorial expression).

 ```
 public &clk;
 int a;

-on (clk -> 1) a++;
+on (clk -> 1) => a++;
 ```

 We can also define named events which can have methods added to them at other points in the code.
 Events can either be called explicitly, or can have ‘on’ expressions in their declaration.